 Photography Phase II at the V&A

-Michael Grubb Studio has been appointed by the V&A to provide lighting design services for the Phase 2 of the Photography Gallery, a new £1.7 million exhibition space across four rooms in the Grade I-listed South Kensington museum.
+Michael Grubb Studio has been appointed by the V&A to provide lighting design services for Phase 2 of the Photography Centre, which will create four additional gallery spaces in the Grade I-listed South Kensington museum.